grampelberg/kty/README.md

 You can:

-- Use your Github or Google account to log into the cluster.
+- Use your GitHub or Google account to log into the cluster.
 No more annoying `kubectl` auth plugins.
 - Get a shell running in pods - just like you would when SSH'n into a host normally.